purecpp-org/asio_redis_client/README.md

 # asio_redis_client
-an easy to use async redis client implemented in c++11.
+an thread-safe, easy to use async redis client implemented in c++11.

 The best c++ redis client!